Supreme Court of the United States: Burger, Rehnquist, and Roberts

 The Burger Court (1969–1986) saw a conservative shift.
 It also expanded Griswold's right to privacy to strike down abortion laws (Roe v.
 Wade) but divided deeply on affirmative action (Regents of the University of California v.
 Bakke) and campaign finance regulation (Buckley v.
 Valeo).
 It also wavered on the death penalty, ruling first that most applications were defective (Furman v.
 Georgia), but later that the death penalty itself was not unconstitutional (Gregg v.
 Georgia).

 The Rehnquist Court (1986–2005) was known for its revival of judicial enforcement of federalism, emphasizing the limits of the Constitution's affirmative grants of power (United States v.
 Lopez) and the force of its restrictions on those powers (Seminole Tribe v.
 Florida, City of Boerne v.
 Flores).
 It struck down single-sex state schools as a violation of equal protection (United States v.
 Virginia), laws against sodomy as violations of substantive due process (Lawrence v.
 Texas) and the line-item veto (Clinton v.
 New York) but upheld school vouchers (Zelman v.
 Simmons-Harris) and reaffirmed Roe's restrictions on abortion laws (Planned Parenthood v.
 Casey).
 The court's decision in Bush v.
-Gore, which ended the electoral recount during the 2000 United States presidential election, was especially controversial.
+Gore, which ended the electoral recount during the 2000 United States presidential election, remains especially controversial with debate ongoing over the rightful winner and whether or not the ruling should set a precedent.

-The Roberts Court (2005–present) is regarded as more conservative than the Rehnquist Court.
+The Roberts Court (2005–present) is regarded as more conservative and controversial than the Rehnquist Court.
 Some of its major rulings have concerned federal preemption (Wyeth v.
-Levine), civil procedure (Twombly–Iqbal), voting rights and federal preclearance (Shelby County–Brnovich), abortion (Gonzales v.
+Levine), civil procedure (Twombly–Iqbal), voting rights and federal preclearance (Shelby County), abortion (Gonzales v.
 Carhart and Dobbs v.
 Jackson Women's Health Organization), climate change (Massachusetts v.
 EPA), same-sex marriage (United States v.
 Windsor and Obergefell v.
 Hodges), and the Bill of Rights, such as in Citizens United v.
-Federal Election Commission and Americans for Prosperity Foundation v.
-Bonta (First Amendment), Heller–McDonald–Bruen (Second Amendment), and Baze v.
+Federal Election Commission (First Amendment), Heller–McDonald–Bruen (Second Amendment), and Baze v.
 Rees (Eighth Amendment).